vaneseltine/nominally/paper.md

 and requiring minimal dependencies.
 Its API provides simple command-line, function, and class access and easily integrates with the [Pandas](https://pandas.pydata.org/) data analysis library.
+The typical use case of `nominally` is parsing entire lists of names en masse.

 Human names can be difficult to work with in data.
 Varying quality and practices across institutions and datasets introduce noise